What you get

 Next day we explore the valley, visiting small traditional villages and farms.
 This is very different, non-touristic Cuba, where life flows slowly, like a local river

-The city of Trinidad is known as an open-air museum.
+In the morning we travel to the city of Trinidad (6 hours on the way).
+It is known as an open-air museum.
 It is older than Havana - founded by the Spaniards back in 1514.
 We walk through the narrow paved streets, marvel at the old colonial buildings on the main square, and colorful houses with tiles.
 All this is part of the UNESCO World Heritage Site.

 After lunch you can appreciate local souvenir shops, and art galleries, visit museums, take a salsa or merengue lesson, or visit the nearby beach.